The evaluation isomorphism of singular cohomology on the \v{C}ech nerve: Proof of the theorem

 \begin{definition} We say that a homotopy equivalence $\iota:N\U\to X$ \emph{respects homotopically $\U$} if it respects $\U$ and for every non-empty finite intersection $U_{\bmi}$ in $\U$, $\iota$ restricts to a homotopy equivalence $N\U_{\bmi}\to U_{\bmi}$. \end{definition}

-For a nerve $N\U$ to admit a homotopy that respects completely $\U$, necessarily every $U_{\bmi}$ is a superset of at least one open set in $\U$.
+For a nerve $N\U$ to admit a homotopy equivalence that respects homotopically $\U$, necessarily every $U_{\bmi}$ is a superset of at least one open set in $\U$.
 The simplest case is when $\U$ is saturated in the following sense.

 \begin{definition} We call $\U$ \emph{saturated} if every non-empty finite intersection $U_{\bmi}$ is an open set already contained in $\U$. \end{definition}

 If $\U$ is saturated, every non-empty finite intersection $U_{\bmi}=U_{\bmi_0}\cap\cdots\cap U_{\bmi_{|\bmi |}}$ equals to $U_j\in\U$ for precisely one index $j$; for each $\bmi$ we denote this index by $\h{\bmi}$. \footnote{It holds $U_{\bmi}=U_{\h{\bmi}}$ and likewise $\U_{\bmi}=\U_{\h{\bmi}}$ for the restricted covering; in particular $i=\h{\{i\}}$.} For notational convenience, we assume without loss of generality that the ordering of the index set of $\U$ is such that $i<j$ for every $U_i\supset U_j$. \footnote{This means that for any two $\bmj\subseteq\bmi$ it holds $\h{\bmj}\leq\h{\bmi}$.
 One verifies that if $\bmj_0\leq\cdots\leq\bmj_k$ is ordered and $U_i\supseteq U_{\bmj_l},l=0,...,|\bmj|$, then $i\leq\bmj_0\leq\cdots\leq\bmj_k$ is also ordered.} It's immediate that if $U_{\bmj}$ is a non-empty finite intersection with $U_{\bmj_l}\in\U_{\bmi}, l=0,...,|\bmj|$, then $U_{\bmi\cup\bmj}$ is also non-empty.
 This translates to the fact that each subnerve $N\U_{\bmi}=N\U_{\h{\bmi}}\subset N\U$ has $x_{\h{\bmi}}\in N\U_{\bmi}$ as a so-called \emph{cone-vertex}, meaning that for every $k$-simplex $(x_{\bmj_0} \cdots x_{\bmj_{m}})\in\dC_k(N\U_{\bmi})$ with $\h{\bmi}\notin \bmj$ there is the $k+1$-simplex $(x_{\h{\bmi}}\,x_{\bmj_0} \cdots x_{\bmj_{m}})\in\dC_{k+1}(N\U_{\bmi})$.